The Wild: Plot

-At the Central Park Zoo, Samson the lion tells his preteen son Ryan stories of his adventures in the Wilds of Africa.
-Ryan wants to go to the wild too to learn how to roar like his father, but Samson disapproves of the idea.
-When the zoo closes, all the animals are free to roam.
-Samson and his friends, Benny the squirrel, Bridget the giraffe whom Benny has a crush on, Larry the dim-witted anaconda, and Nigel the unlucky but popular koala compete in a turtle curling championship.
-Ryan and his own friends accidentally cause a stampede which heads to the game and endangers the animals.
-Samson and Ryan have a falling-out and Ryan runs off before Samson can apologize.
-He later sneaks into a green Intermodal container which is rumored to be heading to the wild.
-Just as he regrets his decision, Ryan suddenly gets locked inside the container, which is then loaded onto a freight truck, shipping him away.
+In the Central Park Zoo, Samson the lion narrates stories of his adventures in the African savanna to his son Ryan.
+Ryan dreams of going to the wild to learn how to roar like his father, but Samson dismisses the idea.

+During the night, Samson and his friends; Benny the squirrel, Bridget the giraffe, Larry the anaconda, and Nigel the koala, compete in a turtle curling championship.
+Ryan and his own friends accidentally trigger a stampede, ending the game much to Samson's disappointment.
+Ryan wanders into a green intermodal container, where he gets accidentally locked inside, loaded onto a freight truck and shipped away.

-With the help of a pigeon, Hamir, Samson, and his friends go after Ryan, hiding in a garbage disposal truck, but Benny falls overboard.
-After passing through Times Square and nearly being crushed in the truck, the group encounters a pack of rabid stray dogs, and instead of standing his ground, Samson escapes through the sewer rather than fighting as his friends expect for him to do.
-There, they take directions to the docks from two friendly streetwise alligator brothers, Stan and Carmine.
-The next morning, they steal a tugboat during a hectic escape from the harbor.
-After reuniting with Benny, who has followed them with a flock of Canada geese, Samson manages to drive the boat with Larry's help and the geese lead them to the right direction toward Ryan's ship.
+With the help of a pigeon Hamir, Samson and his friends set out to rescue Ryan, hitching a ride in a garbage disposal truck.
+Passing through Times Square, they get cornered by a pack of rabid dogs, and manage to escape through the sewage system.
+The group take directions to the docks from two street-smart sewer alligator brothers, Stan and Carmine.
+The next morning, they commandeer a tugboat from the New York Harbor.
+With the help of Benny and Canadian geese, Samson steers the boat towards the direction of Ryan's ship.